Variety Is The Spice Of Life For A Reason

 What matters is you break from your routine and do something you wouldn’t normally do.
 Maybe you’ll go away for a weekend getaway one month, try ballroom dancing the next month, and go check out a new museum exhibit the month after that.
 The world is your oyster, as they say.

-But if you wanted to do more long-term variety of activities, then you could pick courses from your adult education collage.
+But if you wanted to do a more long-term variety of activities, then you could pick courses from your adult education college.
 Once you’ve completed the course, you can then pick a new one to do and do that, and so on and so on.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of trying to add variety into your life in the comments section below as well.
 Don’t forget to bookmark my site and if you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.